AyeCode/invoicing/readme.txt

 = 2.1.11 =
 * Ability to set logo width and height - ADDED
-* UWP Account page assigned to all GetPaid pages - FIXED
+* Flat amount discount code applies to each item instead of the total - FIXED

 = 2.1.10 =
 * Non-overidden GetPaid templates not working on Oxygen pagebuilder - FIXED